 Thanks for your interest in volunteering with us!
 We love all of our volunteers, and would love to see you join us!
 City Fruit volunteers give their time in many ways to help support the mission of promoting the cultivation of urban fruit in order to nourish people, prevent food waste, and build community.
 We provide on-site introduction to tools and practices and also welcome experienced volunteers who can share their perspectives as well.
-Volunteers who participate in three volunteer events will receive a certificate of appreciation, and those who join for five or more events in the calendar year will receive a free City Fruit t-shirt!

 Are you part of a girl/boy scout troop, 4H Club, religious group, college club, or other community-organized group looking to volunteer?
 Depending on the season, we have different orchard-based volunteer opportunities, in addition to seasonal jam-making/baking opportunities.
 We’d love to hear from you!
 You can submit an interest form by clicking on the button below.
 If you are looking to volunteer on a specific day please indicate that in the form and we will do our best to accommodate!

 We also offer one-time, private team-building opportunities for corporate groups that can be hosted during the work week.
 Click here to find out more!

 What does volunteering with City Fruit look like?